 The Play's The Thing

 Our new family-friendly exhibition uncovers the secrets and stories from over 100 years of theatre-making in Stratford-upon-Avon.
 Allow an hour to enjoy it all.

 Annual pass - pay once and visit The Play's The Thing as often as you wish.
 Valid for 12 months from date of purchase.

 £8.50 (adult), £4.25 (child), £4.25 (people with disabilities)

 KIDS GO FREE

-Kids go free to The Play's The Thing on Sundays through December 2016 and January 2017, and in the Christmas school holidays (17 December 2016 - 2 January 2017).
+Kids go free to The Play's The Thing on Sundays, and in the school holidays (11 - 26 February 2017).
 Up to 4 under 18s can go free with each full price paying adult.

 Free tickets are available in advance or on the day of visit by calling 01789 403493, or at the Box Office in the Royal Shakespeare Theatre.
 Kids' free tickets are not available online.